IShengFang/Self-Contained_Stylization/index.md

 ## Introduction

 ![](./intro.gif)
 Typical style transfer approach aims to transfer the style of the content photo according to the one of the reference style image.
 However, the problem of reverse style transfer for removing the stylization of a stylized image to recover the original content photo is rarely discussed.
-Also, no prior work has discussed the problem of serial style transfer which transfers a stylized image into another style but preserves the content of original image.
-None of the existing methods can easily tackle these two problems, where the original photo and its stylized image have content inconsistency due to the stylization.
+Besides, no prior work has discussed the problem of serial style transfer which transfers a stylized image into another style but preserves the content of original image.
+None of the existing methods can easily tackle these two problems, where the original photo and its stylized image have *content inconsistency* due to the stylization.

-To resolve the content inconsistency, we propose to integrate the idea of steganography with style transfer, where the content information of the original photo is hidden into the stylized output.

 ## Method
+To resolve the *content inconsistency*, we propose to integrate the idea of *steganography* with *style transfer*, where the content information of the original photo is hidden into the stylized output.
 We have two methods proposed in our paper, Two-stage model and end-to-end model.

 ### Two-Stage Model
 Our two-stage model is a pipeline built upon a straightforward integration of style transfer and steganography networks, as shown in Figure 3(a).
 In the first stage, we stylize the content image according to the style image based on a style transfer model.
 Afterward in the second stage, the steganography network learns an encoder to hide the content information of into the stylized image It from the previous stage, as well as a paired decoder which is able to retrieve the hidden information from the encoded image.